The Persian music of Afghanistan meets Baroque in this acclaimed cross-cultural collaboration with Ensemble Kaboul.

 Recorded at Frying Pan Studios 29 September - 3 October 2025.

-Our deepest thanks to Brian Ritchie, Christopher Lawrence, Luke Plumb, Chris Townend & Eliza Bird / Frying Pan Studios and Renee Millard / Travel Managers for making this project a reality.
+Our deepest thanks to Brian Ritchie, Christopher Lawrence, Luke Plumb, Gaia Ceresera, Chris Townend & Eliza Bird / Frying Pan Studios and Renee Millard / Travel Managers.

 We are very grateful to all of the amazing donors and supporters who contributed to the fundraising campaign that made this recording possible: